Hanuman with ‘kadvangam’ in the hand - unique in Kumbhalgarh

 Rana Kumbha of Mewar, Kumbhalgarh, Rajastan King of Mewar Maharana Mokal was assassinated by his two brothers (Chacha and Mera) in the year 1433.
 Lack of support, however, caused Chacha and Mera to flee.
 Rana Kumbha was the son of Rana Mokal by his wife Sobhagya Devi, daughter of Jaitmal Sankhla, the Parmara chief of Runkot in the state of Marwar.

 Rana Kumbha ascended the throne of Mewar.
 Initially, Rana Kumbha was ably assisted by Ranmal (Ranamalla) Rathore of Mandore.
 Mahmud Khilji, Sultan of Malwa was engaged in war with Rana Kumbha and was finally defeated by Rana Kumbha.
-In order to commemorate his resounding victory over the combined armies of Malwa and Gujarat in 1440 AD, Rana Kumbha got the famed 37 meter, 9 storey high 'Vijay Sthambha' erected at Chittorgarh which was completed in 1448 AD.
+In order to commemorate his resounding victory over the combined armies of Malwa and Gujarat in 1440 AD, Rana Kumbha got the famed 37 meters, 9-story high 'Vijay Sthambha' erected at Chittorgarh which was completed in 1448 AD.

-While Man Singh Tomar of madhya Bharat, Deva Raya II of dhakshin Bharat, Kapilendradeva of purvi Bharat, played an important part in preserving the Sanadhana Dharma of Bharat, Mewar kingdom under the leadership of Rana Kumbha was the vanguard of the fifteenth century, for resurgence of Sanadhana Dharma in uttarapaschima Bharat.
+While Man Singh Tomar of Madhya Bharat, Deva Raya II of Dhakshin Bharat, Kapilendradeva of Purvi Bharat, played an important part in preserving the Sanatana Dharma of Bharat, Mewar kingdom under the leadership of Rana Kumbha was the vanguard of the fifteenth century, for the resurgence of Sanatana Dharma in Uttarapaschima Bharat.
 A very tall and powerful personality, he held the Mewar flag flying high.

 New Fort

-Rana Kumbha was posed with a responsibility of defending his kingdom from the enemies’ in Mahmud Khilji of Malwa, Qutbuddin of Gujrat, Shams Khan of Nagaur and Rao Jodha of Marwar surrounding him.
+Rana Kumbha was posed with the responsibility of defending his kingdom from the enemies’ Mahmud Khilji of Malwa, Qutbuddin of Gujrat, Shams Khan of Nagaur, and Rao Jodha of Marwar surrounding him.
 Therefore he built a new fort in a strategic location northwest of his capital.
-He selected the site of an old castle built by Samprati, a Jaina prince of second century BC.
+He selected the site of an old castle built by Samprati, a Jaina prince of the second century BC.
 The place is located 80 km northwest of Udaipur today and is known as Kumbhalgarh after his name.
-The fort was built by Rana Kumbha between 1443 and 1458 with able assistance by a famous architect Mandan.
+The fort was built by Rana Kumbha between 1443 and 1458 with able assistance of a famous architect Mandan.

 Fort of Kumbhalgarh